 04 of 05

 OK, Desperado is not technically in Las Vegas.
 It is about an hour away at the California-Nevada state line on the highway that connects Southern California to the gambling hotspot.
 One of the first hypercoasters, the monstrous ride clocks in at an unnerving 80 mph and, when it is running well (which unfortunately is not all the time), its airtime can be a joy.
 Read our review of Desperado at Buffalo Bill's.Continue to 5 of 5 below.

 05 of 05

 There isn't a roller coaster on top of the 900-foot Stratosphere Tower.
 But there used to be one called the High Roller (you gotta love the name, right?).
-The Strat removed the relatively wimpy coaster (relative in that the coaster itself was quite tame, but it was on top of a 900-foot tower) in 2006 and replaced with even more insane thrill rides—one of which is the aptly named Insanity.
+The Strat removed the relatively wimpy coaster (relative in that the coaster itself was quite tame, although it was on top of a 900-foot tower) in 2006 and replaced with even more insane thrill rides—one of which is the aptly named Insanity.
 Read an overview of the Stratosphere's thrill rides.

 By the way, The Linq repurposed the High Roller name for its observation wheel, which at 550 feet is the world's tallest.